abba-platforms/cillar/docs/ANALYSIS.md

 -   **Vesting Contract**: Locks unminted supply in a smart contract for gradual release.
 -   **Gas Optimization**: Final contracts are reviewed for efficient gas usage.

-## 🧩 Ecosystem Fit
+## 🧹 Ecosystem Fit

-CillarCoin is a core piece of the Abba digital ecosystem:
+CillarCoin is a core piece of the Abba Platforms Inc. digital ecosystem:

 -   **$AFRX**: Equity token for investors (Reg D + Reg S compliant).
 -   **$CILLAR**: Utility token for real-time ride payments, only functional inside Abba App.